Bonus Recipes from Everyday Ayurveda Cooking for a Calm, Clear Mind

 Lana Wachowski, Writer/Director of “The Matrix,” Interviews Ken Wilber about Brief History

-Lana Wachowski: Let’s see . . . always awkward getting started with this kind of thing because there is so much context, so many backstories and memories tucked into various corners of the integral cupboard that would not only help readers understand why I’m sitting on this side of the virtual interview table, but also give them a sense of a relationship that I am grateful for—especially the way every time we talk I immediately feel the same gleeful energy...
+Lana Wachowski Interviews Ken Wilber Learn More An exploration of Integral Theory Lana Wachowski: Let’s see . . . always awkward getting started with this kind of thing because there is so much context, so many backstories and memories tucked into various corners of the integral cupboard that would not only help readers understand why [...]

 The Levels of Study of the Karma Kagyu at Larung Gar

 We were very pleased to host a talk with Khenpo Jamyang of Larung Gar in Golok on Monday, April 18th, 2016 who discussed the Kagyu curriculum at the largest center of Buddhist study and practice in the world.
-The talk is available as a video here.
-Below is a list of the texts that Khenpo will be discussing and include what is available in English translation so interested readers can read these texts, or in some cases read about...
+Below is a list of the texts that Khenpo discussed and the available English translations.
+Most of [...]

 Dream Yourself Awake

-This recent piece from CBS considers that lucid dreaming might actually be possible.
-But for those for whom understanding the mind on an experiential level is a way of life, lucid dreaming is not only possible, but can serve as a genuine practice on the path of realization.
-Our book by B. Alan Wallace, Dreaming Yourself Awake, is an instruction manual for lucid dreaming and Tibetan dream yoga.
-Wallace lays out techniques that trigger awareness in the dream state to...
+Dreaming Yourself Awake$19.95 - PaperbackBy: Brian Hodel & B. Alan Wallace Add to Cart This recent piece from CBS considers that lucid dreaming might actually be possible.
+But for those for whom understanding the mind on an experiential level is a way of life, lucid dreaming is not only possible, but can serve as a [...]

 Omnivore’s Blog: The Experience of A Translator